ThamarD/dpos-dashboard/README.md

-# DPoS-Crypto-Dashboard
+# DPoS Node Dashboard
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/dutchpool/cdashboard/blob/master/LICENSE)
 [![docs](https://img.shields.io/badge/doc-online-blue.svg)](https://github.com/dutchpool/cdashboard/wiki)

-Dashboard for DPoS delegate information, DPoS private addresses, Masternodes status, staking info and crypto Wallets.
+Dashboard for DPoS Node information.

-An overview of all your important DPoS delegate information e.g. Rank, Amount of coins, Approval, Number of Votes and the difference of the last 24h.
+An overview of all your important DPoS Node and delegate/validator information in one place!
-Also Masternode information, like when you receive the last amount of coins in your MN wallet.
-The same for Staking coins, last but not least, just crypto Wallets, like Bitcoin and Ethereum!
-Crypto Dashboard is made to sort those things out and present you all your important information in one handy overview.

-DPoS Dashboard Features, for active delegates but also for private wallets:
+DPoS Node Dashboard features:

-- Monitor your delegate(s) Balance, Rank, Votes received, Weight, Forged status, Productivity, Blocks forged in 24h and Missed blocks
+- Monitor your delegate(s) balance, rank, votes received, weight, forged status, blocks forged in 24h and Missed blocks
 - Monitor your delegate(s) performance and status over the last 24 hours, balance change, rank change, votes change, weight change
 - See quickly if your node is currently missing blocks or is already recovered
 - When blocks are now and then missing, this is an indicator that something could be wrong with the server